 A native of the gulf coast city of La Porte, Texas, and a graduate of Austin College (Sherman, Texas), Stikmanz began publishing poems and occasional illustrations in the late seventies.
-Moving to Austin in 1979 he became active in Texas small press, contributing poems, short essays, illustrations, design and production assistance to publications including the Sleepy Tree anthologies, Window Magazine, The Argonaut, Aileron, VíAtzlan, Lone Star Socialist, SA, Austin Duckweed and Vowel Movement.
+Moving to Austin in 1979 he became active in the Texas literary scene, contributing poetry, short essays, illustrations, design and production assistance to numerous little magazines and small presses.
 Chapbooks of his poems went in and out of print from Sleepy Tree Publishing (The Green Book, 1981), Aileron Press (6, 1983), and Ambrose & Lewis, (Restless Native, 1988).

 Audio & Video artist

-Spring 1998 Robert began collaborating with Jam Cadre alumni John Witham and Karen Pittman as neverthesameriver.
+Spring 1998 saw Robert again collaborating with Jam Cadre alumni John Witham and Karen Pittman as neverthesameriver.
 In 1999 Pittman departed the formation, and Witham and Stikmanz set aside an unfinished audio album to develop abstract, improvisational, ambient video performance.
-Rich, allusive projections by neverthesameriver graced dance events, primarily those organized by the Texaliens and by Last Laugh LLC, as well as in gallery performances and festival installations.
-After neverthesameriver ceased activity in 2003, Robert continued working as a solo video artist under the cognomen, stikmanz.
+Rich, allusive projections by neverthesameriver graced dance events organized by the Texaliens and by Last Laugh LLC, as well as gallery performances and festival installations.
+After neverthesameriver ceased activity in 2003, Robert continued working as a solo video artist.

 A slightly revised edition of Prelude to a Change of Mind was published by a small Austin publishing house in February 2007, followed in October 2007 by a premature version of the dvarsh oracle, Nod’s Way.
 Entranscing, a sort of loose sequel to Prelude to a Change of Mind written under pressure from the publisher, was released in August 2008.
 An inadequte version of Sleeper Awakes reached the shelves in June 2009.
-Shortly after, Robert terminated the contractual relationship with that publisher and deprecated his titles as released.
+Shortly after, Robert terminated the contractual relationship with that publisher and deprecated his titles as released by that imprint.